ryanapodaca/TaskMaster/app/READMEandSCREENSHOTS/README.md

 25 May 23

 Today we connected Room db to our app.
 Now the recycle view renders information from the add task form.
-You can also see the titke and body of the task on the task details page.
+You can also see the title and body of the task on the task details page.

 ![s1](s1.png)
 ![s2](s2.png)
 ![s3](s3.png)

+1 June 23

+We've also added a few more espresso tests to Task Master.
+The first test demonstrates that all functional buttons actually exist in there appropriate locations.
+The next test ensures that the task activity information persists from the main activity to details activity render.
+The last ensures that the user defined username in settings persists in the main activity.
+All examples can be seen in the pics above.